mgrewe/ovmf/INSTALLATION.md

 ## Autofocus

-Many cameras have an autofocus function.
-It continuously adjusts the focus to maintain sharpness as the distance of the face to the camera changes.
+Most cameras focus automatically, i.e., it is continuously adjusted to maintain sharpness of the face as the distance to the camera changes.
-In a lab setting, participants usually have a constant distance to the camera which allows to disable the feature.
+In a lab setting, participants usually have a constant distance to the camera which allows to disable the feature via `"autofocus": false`.
-This may reduce latency and avoid tracking problems when the re-focussing procedure causes blurry images.
+This may reduce latency and avoid tracking problems when blurry images occur during re-focussing.

-The focus and zoom can be set by
+The focus and zoom can also be set by

     v4l2-ctl -d /dev/video0 -c focus_automatic_continuous=0
     v4l2-ctl -d /dev/video0 -c focus_absolute=50